smwilk/twilio-conversation-vue-chat-app/README.md

 | TWILIO_API_SECRET | API Key secret.
 API Key secret is a secret that is attached to an API key.
 It is used to sign access tokens. | The API Key secret is **SECRET** shown when you create an API Key.  |
 | TWILIO_SERVICE_SID | Service SID.
 Service SID is a combination of numbers and alphabets that uniquely identifies a [Service](https://www.twilio.com/docs/chat/rest/service-resource). | Access [Conversations](https://www.twilio.com/console/conversations) in the Twilio Console.
 Click on **Manage** > **Services** > **Create a new service**.
 When a new screen appears, enter enter a recognizable service name such as "vue-conversations".
 The Service SID is **Service SID** on the screen. |

-3. Open the `server.js` file and uncomment these 2 lines and save the file.
+1. Open the `server.js` file and uncomment these 2 lines and save the file.

 ```javascript
 getAccessToken("User1")
 getAccessToken("User2")
 ```

-4. Run the server by executing this command:
+1. Run the server by executing this command:

 ```
 node server.js
 ```
 You should see the access tokens for `User1` and `User2`, as well as `Example app listening at http://localhost:5000`.

-5. Comment these 2 lines again and save the file.
+1. Comment these 2 lines again and save the file.

 ```javascript
 // getAccessToken("User1")
 // getAccessToken("User2")
 ```
-6. Run the app by executing this command:
+1. Open a new tab or window in your terminal and run the app by executing this command:

 ```
 npm run serve